rgravina/okubo/README.md

 -------

 The design and implementation of this gem (and even this README!) was heavily influenced by the [ActiveRecord Reputation System](https://github.com/twitter/activerecord-reputation-system) gem.
-Thanks to the authors and contributors of
+Thanks to the authors and contributors of this gem.